masonrware/cosi-132a-repo/WareMason_PA2/README.md

                 <h3>Build Instrcutions</h3>
                 <p>As priorly mentioned, the first command to run in the terminal for this project's build is <code>pip install -r requirements.txt</code>.
                 Once all packages are installed, the next step in the build process is to ensure that the data is located at <code>/pa2_data/wapo.jl</code>
                 and is named properly.
-Due to the local scope of this project, if the file is not located and named correctly, the data will not be processed
+Due to the local scope of this project, if the file is not located and named correctly, the data will not be processed.
                 The last step is to ensure that an environment is active on your machine to allow python to execute.
 In the development of this project, a conda environment was used.
 You can create your own, use a ported venv from an editor like PyCharm, or create the one specified in the
                 <code>./environment.yml</code> file using the command <code>conda env create -f environment.yml</code>.</p>